Adams, Oklahoma

 Adams is an unincorporated community in eastern Texas County, Oklahoma, United States.
+The population was 148 at the time of the 2020 census.
 It is approximately 20 miles east-northeast of the county seat, Guymon.
 The community is six miles north-northeast of Optima Lake.

+History

 The post office opened June 14, 1930.
-The community was named for Jesse L. Adams, engineer for the Rock Island Railroad.
+The community was named for Jesse L. Adams, an engineer for the Rock Island Railroad.

 Adams was the site of the Adams Woodframe Grain Elevator, which was listed on the National Register of Historic Places (NRHP).
 The community and its elevator were both established in 1926.
 The elevator was unusable from the 1980s, and was condemned because of the danger of its collapse.
 It was then burned down in 2018.

 Demographics

+Education

+It is in the Hooker Public Schools school district.